 1. Do A Thorough IT Assessment and Inventory

-In order to put a reliable disaster recovery plan into action, you first have to do a thorough IT asset and inventory of not only your on-site hardware and software, but all your cloud-based systems and services used in business operations.
+In order to put a reliable disaster recovery plan into action, you first need to do a thorough inventory of your IT assets.
+This will include on-site hardware and software, and also all the cloud-based systems and services that your business operations rely on.